 Bad sectors on a storage device will surely cause minor or severe issues.
-The error "chkdsk cannot open volume for direct access" may result from bad sectors on your local hard drive, USB drive, or SD card.
+The error "chkdsk cannot open volume for direct access" may result from bad sectors.
 Thus, repairing bad sectors on your device is also a method to apply.
 You can refer to this post to repair bad sectors: How to Fix Bad Sectors on HDD in Windows.

 The Bottom Line

 Fixing the error "chkdsk cannot open volume for direct access" can be quite easy if it's caused by corrupted DBR and you find the right software to help.
 When your files on a storage device become inaccessible, using a data recovery tool to rescue data is the first thing you should is to protect your data.
 If none of the solutions above works to fix "cannot open volume for direct access", your hard drive, USB drive or SD card may be physically damaged and you need to send it for manual repair.